 Chances are, if you’ve heard of Novi Sad, Serbia, it’s because of Exit music festival or a Danube River cruise.
 Beyond beats and boats, though, this small Balkan city is definitely worthy of a visit in its own right.

 Serbia, in general, often gets overlooked in favor of its trendy Balkan neighbor, Croatia, or Hungary and Austria to the north.
-But for travelers seeking memorable moments, friendly people and authentic European experiences (with smaller crowds), it should definitely be on your bucket list.
+But for travelers seeking memorable moments, friendly people and authentic European experiences (with smaller crowds), Serbia deserves a spot on your bucket list.

 Like the rest of Serbia, Novi Sad lies at a crossroads of history and culture.
 In centuries past, the region has been occupied and fought over by the Ottoman and Austro-Hungarian empires, leading to a mix of religions, cuisines, language nuances and cultures.
 Today the feel is classic European meets bohemian meets laid-back fun.